 Also, it is imperative to know how long it takes the photographer to finish editing, printing, and styling.
-The fastest delivery does not always mean a quality result, either is the slowest production.
-See if you can determine if the photographer you choose is too in demand and in season because they may tend to do the work in haste but subpar.
+The fastest delivery does not always mean a quality result.
+See if you can determine if the photographer you choose is too in demand because they may tend to do the work in haste but subpar.

 You may also want to ask if they will publish or post your photos online.
 If you do not want that, you can talk to them about it and see what both parties can do about the contract.
 Make sure that you know the entire package that they offer and the price it comes with it.